saishivaniv/Student-Performance-Prediction/README.md

 ```

 2.  **Install the required packages**:
 It's recommended to use a virtual environment.
 You can create one using `venv` or `conda`.

 ````bash
 # For venv
 python -m venv venv
 source venv/bin/activate  # On Windows use `venv\Scripts\activate
 ```

+# Install dependencies
+    pip install -r requirements.txt
+    ```